India’s engineers have thrived in Silicon Valley. So has its caste system.

 Google spokesperson Jennifer Rodstrom said: “Our policies prohibit harassment and discrimination in the workplace.
 We investigate any allegations and take firm action against employees who violate our policies.”

 Microsoft spokesperson Frank X. Shaw said there are no official complaints of caste bias at Microsoft in the United States.

-IBM and Amazon declined to comment.
+Amazon spokesperson Adam Sedo said, “We do not tolerate any kind of discrimination in the workplace, and our code of conduct explicitly prohibits discrimination against any employee or candidate on the basis of creed and ancestry.”
 (Amazon chief executive Jeff Bezos owns The Washington Post.)

 Caste is often discovered through questions, not always through appearance.
 (Although Dalits may have a darker complexion, skin color is not synonymous with caste.)
 Questions about whether someone is a vegetarian, where they grew up, what religion they practice or who they married may be used as a “caste locator,” seven Indian engineers working in the United States said in interviews with The Post, unrelated to the statement shared by 30 female Indian engineers.